PubInv/gpap/README.md

 If a message id occurs, it must occur immediately after the severity digit.

-Similarly, a message may contain an *alarm type designator*.
+Similarly, a message may contain an **alarm type designator**.
 Best practice is to specify all alarm types in an alarm database (see Hollifield and Habibi).
 The alarm type designator is exactly 3 digits enclosed in square brackets.

-For example, "a4[313]" to mean "annuciate alarm # 313 from the alarm database".)
+For example, "a4[313]" to mean "annuciate alarm type # 313 from the alarm database".)

-In additions to this, we define a simple request for status as simply the character "s".

 Finally, we definite a "heartbeat" message designed to allow an annunciator to observe that the source of alarms is active and sending heartbeats.